 “Jane Doe” files civil rape complaint against Trump in NY court

-From the New York website: A new lawsuit filed in federal court accuses presidential hopeful Donald Trump of raping a 13-year-old girl at Jeffrey Epstein’s Upper East Side New York mansion on multiple occasions more than 20 years ago.
+A new lawsuit filed in federal court accuses presidential hopeful Donald Trump of raping a 13-year-old girl at Jeffrey Epstein’s Upper East Side mansion more than 20 years ago.

-The woman, who alleges the rapes occurred in 1994, filed a civil complaint in New York Federal Court on Monday against the presumptive Republican nominee and Epstein, a notorious ex-hedge funder previously convicted in a prostitution scandal involving minors in Palm Beach.
-Trump allegedly attended at least four of Epstein’s parties at 9 East 71st Street in New York, known as the Wexner Mansion.
+The woman, who alleges the rape occurred in 1994, filed a civil complaint in New York Federal Court on Monday against the presumptive Republican nominee and Epstein, a notorious ex-hedge funder previously convicted in a prostitution scandal involving minors.
+Trump allegedly attended at least four of Epstein’s parties at 9 East 71st Street, known as the Wexner Mansion.
 The plaintiff, like other girls at the house, was lured to the parties with a promise of a modeling career, the lawsuit claims.